sitegeist/Sitegeist.Neos.BestPractices/README.md

    MUST be respected.

 2. Image rendering SHOULD be implemented with [Sitegeist.Kaleidoscope](https://github.com/sitegeist/Sitegeist.Kaleidoscope) and [Sitegeist.Lazybones](https://github.com/sitegeist/Sitegeist.Lazybones) from the start.
-   While the responsove behavior MAY be defined later or not be used at all it is very costly and error prove to integrate these packages later.
+   While the responsive behavior MAY be defined later or not at all it is costly and error prone to integrate these packages later.

 ### NodeTypes